Vishwaroopam II: Theatrical

 Vishwaroopam II was scheduled to release in February 2014, but due to delays, Hassan postponed the release.
 Haasan also stated initially that the film would be released as a direct to home feature in the United States.
 However, he later stated that he would not, as "there seems to be a lot of reticence in that."
 In November, Haasan stated that he hopes to release the film by 2016, but the release of the film is on hold due to the financial crisis of the producer even though some combination scenes, as well as VFX, are pending.
 It was also reported that Haasan will complete his portions only after his remaining salary of Rs.10 crores is settled and Lyca Productions might take over the project from Aascar Ravichandran.

 In February 2017, Kamal Haasan revealed that the film was on hold as Aascar Ravichandran was not able to pay the technical crew of the film.
 He added that over six months' worth of post-production remained pending on the project.

 The film was released theatrically on 10 August 2018.

 Home media

-The digital rights of the film were sold to Amazon Prime Video, while the satellite rights of the Tamil version, Vishwaroopam 2 were sold to STAR Vijay.
+The digital rights of the film were sold to Prime Video, while the satellite rights of the Tamil version, Vishwaroopam 2 were sold to STAR Vijay.